- From Short Trips to Traveling the World & Living Abroad -

-Medellin has quickly become a popular city for digital nomads.
+Medellín has quickly become a popular city for digital nomads.

-Are you looking for perfect weather year-round, excellent quality of life, the friendliest people on earth and some of the best travel options in South America?
+Are you looking for good weather year-round, excellent quality of life, the friendliest people on earth and some of the best travel options in South America?
 Then Medellin, Colombia, might just be your next destination!

 Ok, no place is perfect, and there is no shortage of the challenges that accompany experiencing life in a foreign country, but it’s easy to see why Medellin has become a haven for digital nomads.